 Her daughter Chelsea Clinton confirmed that the Secretary is heading home, presumably to recover in the family's house in the upscale New York suburb of Chappaqua.
 The Clintons bought the home, located only a 40-minute drive outside of Manhattan, in 1999 and have used it as their primary residence for much of the last decade.

-Recovering: Hillary Clinton was driven to a medical facility across the street from the hospital on Wednesday for tests and then officially dischargec
+to a medical facility across the street from the hospital on Wednesday for tests and then officially dischargec

-Back to work: Secretary of State Hillary Clinton grins widely as she is driven away from New York-Presbyterian Hospital.
-She is already actively engaging with her staff, a spokesperson said
+grins widely as she is driven away from New York-Presbyterian Hospital.

 A State Department spokesman said earlier on Wednesday that Clinton was getting back to work on paperwork and was engaging with her staff in Washington, who have been charged with handling U.S. foreign policy in her absence.